RocketDerp/April14_2025/Media_Ecology/PTSD_CPTSD_from_Donald_Trump.md

 Watching your nation fall for Russian mind games of creative fiction media arts:
 https://old.reddit.com/r/politics/comments/1mfr6vw/magas_new_russiagate_evidence_likely_made_up_by/

 How could Americans, of all people, forgotten that Russia was a hostile enemy?
 The PTSD / CPTSD of such a mental blunder to trust and believe Russia.
+Putin has been a **dictator** for 25 years, Putin was a KGB office, the last possible source of information you trust is the Kremlin!

 &nbsp;